-Karen Bourrier is Assistant Professor of English at the University of Calgary.
+Karen Bourrier is Associate Professor of English at the University of Calgary.
 Her research interests include Victorian literature and culture, disability studies, the digital humanities, and women’s writing.
-Her book, The Measure of Manliness: Disability and Masculinity in mid-Victorian Fiction, has just been published with the University of Michigan Press.
-Bourrier’s articles have appeared or are forthcoming in journals such as Victorian Literature and Culture and Victorian Studies.
+She is the author of The Measure of Manliness: Disability and Masculinity in mid-Victorian Fiction (U of Michigan P, 2015);her second book Victorian Bestseller: The Life of Dinah Craik is also forthcoming from the U of Michigan Press in Spring 2019.
+Bourrier’s articles have appeared in journals such as Victorian Literature and Culture and Victorian Studies.
 She is project director of a digital resource peer-reviewed by NINES, Nineteenth-Century Disability: Cultures and Contexts.
 She is currently at work on a biography of Dinah Mulock Craik as well as a digital edition of her correspondence.
 Before coming to the University of Calgary, she was a SSHRC postdoctoral fellow at the University of Western Ontario and has also taught at Boston University.